 The symphony has the basic scoring of two oboes, two horns, and strings.
-There are three movements, which is a standard for an Italian overture:
+There are three movements, which is standard for an Italian overture:

-1. Allegro maestoso, 3/4 The first movement, which a C major essay in sonata-allegro form, sounds at first to be in 9/8 due to the presence of triplets.
+1. Allegro maestoso, 3/4 The first movement, which is a C major essay in sonata-allegro form, sounds at first to be in 9/8 due to the presence of triplets.
 However, as it enters the second half of the exposition section it becomes clear that the movement’s meter is actually 3/4.
 The development section is short, but filled with dense modulations.
 Some of this developmental spirit carries over into recapitulation, which turns out not to be perfectly literal.

 2. Andante grazioso, 2/4 The oboes and horns drop out of the second movement, which is another essay in sonata-allegro form, written for the strings alone.